Games Workshop Group (LON:GAW) Shares Pass Below Two Hundred Day Moving Average of $8,367.19

-The business also recently declared a dividend, which was paid on Friday, May 13th.
-Shareholders of record on Thursday, March 31st were paid a dividend of GBX 70 ($0.86) per share.
-This is a positive change from Games Workshop Group’s previous dividend of $65.00.
-The ex-dividend date was Thursday, March 31st.
-This represents a yield of 0.98%.
-Games Workshop Group’s dividend payout ratio is presently 0.70%.
+The firm also recently disclosed a dividend, which was paid on Friday, May 13th.
+Stockholders of record on Thursday, March 31st were issued a GBX 70 ($0.86) dividend.
+This is an increase from Games Workshop Group’s previous dividend of $65.00.
+This represents a dividend yield of 0.98%.
+The ex-dividend date of this dividend was Thursday, March 31st.
+Games Workshop Group’s dividend payout ratio is 0.70%.

 Games Workshop Group PLC, together with its subsidiaries, designs and manufactures miniature figures and games.
 It operates through Trade, Retail, and Online segments.
 The company's games include Warhammer: Age of Sigmar; Warhammer 40,000; Horus Heresy; and Middle-earth strategy battle game.
 It also publishes short stories, audio dramas, full length novels, and audio books under the Black Library name through physical bookstores, third party online platforms, and other retail and specialist stores; and develops digital content for animation and TV.